chiiida/i-am-not-popcorn/README.md

     Mr. Corn tries to avoid fire.
 Otherwise, he will become popcorn!

     The goal of this game is to pass level as many as you can.
-    While avoid fire and collect some items.
+    While avoid fire and collecting some items.

 **To play this game**